cdecry/Mirai/README.md

-# Mirai
+# Mirai MMORPG
+A fashion virtual world project inspired by a childhood dress-up game.

-> Most up-to-date project is in reworked solution folder
+> Most up-to-date project is in the `reworked_solution` folder

 Features:
 - User login